Catholic Church in Morocco: Post-independence

 Since independence in 1956, the European population has decreased substantially, and many Catholics left to France or Spain.
 Independence prompted a mass exodus of the European Catholic settlers; after 1956 more than 75% of Catholic settlers left the country.

-Upon invitation of archbishop Lefevre, the monastery of Toumliline was founded in 1952 which became host for that International Meetings, conferences on contemporary issues and interfaith dialogue that were attended by Christian, Jewish and Muslim scholars.
+Upon invitation of archbishop Lefebvre, the monastery of Toumliline was founded in 1952 which became host for that International Meetings, conferences on contemporary issues and interfaith dialogue that were attended by Christian, Jewish and Muslim scholars.
 These came to an end when during the Years of Lead the monastery was forced to close down and the community had to leave.
 Nevertheless, the church continued Christian-Muslim dialogue, opening an interfaith research center in Rabat in 1980-81 and supporting the formation of the Groupe de Recherche Islamo-Chétien in 1977, which still exists today.

 In 2020, there are approximately 25,000 Catholics in Morocco; this included 53 priests and 155 nuns.
 The two archdioceses consist of 35 parishes.
 Most Catholics were European expatriates, with a big majority of French and Spanish from colonization and post-independence.
 The second group is composed of Sub-Saharan immigrants, mainly students.
 During his visit to Morocco on March 31, 2019, Pope Francis openly acknowledged that there Catholics, including the Catholic church workers, are a minority in the country.
 There are several monastic orders active in the country, among them the Franciscan Missionaries of Mary and Trappists.

 Though Christian proselytation is forbidden in Morocco, there are also converts from Islam, the dominant religion of the country.
-Those that convert keep their faith secret as they often force discrimination and legal charges like also converts to Shiism.
+Those that convert from Sunnism to another religious belief, like Catholicism or Shiism, often keep their faith secret for fear of discrimination.

 There are also between 3,000 and 10,000 Protestants in the country, most of them from sub-Saharan Africa.